aws-samples/snow-transfer-tool/README.md

 /data/9.txt
 ```

-Manifest4:
+File partition 4:

 ```
 /data/10.txt
 ```

 During directory traversal, all the symlink and empty folders will be ignored.
-Only paths of file will be appended to the manifest files.
-If a file size is even larger than the the partition_size, there will also be a manifest file generated.
-This manifest file will contain only one line (the path of that file).
+Only the path of file will be appended to the file partition list.
+If a file size is even larger than the the partition_size, there will also be a file partition list generated.
+This partition file will contain only one line (the path of that file).

 #### Configuration